 Volatility in financial markets and conditions could explain increased downside risks.
 Stock markets were hammered in December amid the president’s unwarranted attacks on the Fed, public rebukes of Chinese trade practices, and shutdown politics.
 But stocks had rebounded quite nicely by the time of the January FOMC meeting and yields (Treasury 10-year) had also come down to 2.7% from around 3.2% in November.
 Moreover, the fed funds rate in the Fed’s view still remains at the bottom of the neutral range.
 Overall US financial conditions are still not tight.

+To add to the highly dovish message, the Fed indicated that it could adjust its path for balance sheet normalisation, and underlined that its balance sheet would remain large.
 As the end to balance sheet normalisation appears on the horizon, it will behove the Fed to provide greater clarity to markets.
 But it is not clear that time is currently approaching, as opposed to later in 2019.
-Further, a larger future Fed balance sheet, certainly in contrast with pre-2008 crisis days, was widely expected given bank demands for high quality liquid assets and the Fed's need to control short-term interest rates.
+Further, a larger future Fed balance sheet, certainly in contrast with pre-2008 crisis days, was widely expected given bank demands for high quality liquid assets and the Fed’s need to control short-term interest rates.
 But here too, it is difficult to reconcile balance sheet normalisation as a factor contributing to financial market volatility, when new issuance emanating from the massive and unfortunate increase in the US fiscal deficit swamps the impact of normalisation.

 Mark Sobel is US Chairman of OMFIF.